-The 2013 BMW X3 ranks 3 out of 10 Luxury Compact SUVs.
-This ranking is based on our analysis of 20 published reviews and test drives of the BMW X3, and our analysis of reliability and safety data.
+The 2013 BMW X3 ranks 4 out of 10 Luxury Compact SUVs.
+This ranking is based on our analysis of published reviews and test drives of the BMW X3, as well as reliability and safety data.

 The 2013 BMW X3 is ranked:

-Test drivers like that the 2013 BMW X3 meshes good performance, upscale amenities and practicality to create a compact SUV that is fun-to-drive, fuel-efficient and roomy enough for a family of five.
+Auto reviewers like that the 2013 BMW X3 meshes upscale amenities, good performance and practicality to create a compact SUV that is fun-to-drive, fuel-efficient and roomy enough for a family of five.

 In a class that tends to place performance before practicality, reviewers say the X3 still offers good cargo space, as well as plenty of front and rear passenger space for adults.
 In fact, one test driver says this quality makes the X3 an appealing choice for families.
 Reviewers add that the X3’s interior design and materials quality meet their expectations for the class.
 The X3’s list of standard features is also class-competitive and includes features such as a USB port, Bluetooth and an infotainment system.
 Test drivers think that most of the audio and climate controls are easy to use, but say the infotainment system does take some getting used to.

 - "This in-betweener size, paired with an engaging driving experience, well-crafted cabin, ample available features content and yes, that efficient new engine makes the 2013 BMW X3 a very appealing choice." -- Edmunds

 - "The X3 SUV's raison d'etre is simple: Combine the best attributes of a BMW chassis and powertrain with a more practical and accommodating passenger compartment.
 At that the X3 succeeds wonderfully, with a truly planted dynamic and a cut-and-thrust capability fully in tune with today's urban driving." -- Kelley Blue Book (2012)